-The estimated capital cost of this option is approximately \$6.1 million.
-Routine operating and maintenance costs are approximately \$30,000 in 2018/19 but are expected to be the same under the base case as these costs relate to planned routine checks of the line by TransGrid field staff.
+The estimated capital cost of this option is approximately \$6.7 million.
+Routine operating and maintenance cost are approximately \$280,000/annum in 2018/19 but are expected to be the same under the base case as these costs relate to planned routine checks of the line by TransGrid field staff.
+However, corrective maintenance costs over the life of this option is expected to reduce when compared against the base case.

-The preferred option to refurbish the line reduces the bushfire and safety risks to acceptable levels and this risk reduction outweighs the capital expenditure.
+The preferred option to refurbish the line reduces the bushfire and safety risk to acceptable levels and this risk reduction outweighs the capital expenditure.